November 09, 2022

 Biometric Digital Signatures

 Cybercriminals also target company documents and messages to steal data or use them for fraud.
 Biometric digital signatures help companies secure their online transactions and communications by recognizing tampered electronic documents and digital messages.
-It acts as a fraud prevention measure and aids organizations in maintaining the confidentiality and legitimacy of messages and e-documents.
+It acts as a real time fraud prevention measure and aids organizations in maintaining the confidentiality and legitimacy of messages and e-documents.
 Using it requires a digital signature API integration that allows the collecting and authentication of signatures in documents or contracts.

 Corporate Verification Solutions for Stronger Digital Security

 Cybercrimes that target companies are getting more prevalent as working situations and market behaviors evolve.
 Organizations need to invest in robust security applications to protect their integrity, data, and resources from these attacks.
-Solutions like LoginID provide real-time fraud prevention and anti-hacking mechanisms to secure firms’ vulnerable access points.
+Solutions like LoginID provide real time fraud prevention and anti-hacking mechanisms to secure firms’ vulnerable access points.

 LoginID has partnered with Mindaro Cyber Insurance to offer businesses protection against losses caused by a cyber attack.
 The Mindaro team is composed of insurance professionals, technologists, innovators, and visionaries to bring a first-in-class, digital, easy, and transparent experience of purchasing insurance and protecting businesses.